 Seasave is typically used with profiling instruments, where data is acquired several times per second.
-For moored instruments (SBE 16, 16plus, 16plus, 12, and 19, 19plus, 19plus,
+For moored instruments (SBE 16, 16plus, 16plus V2; and 19, 19plus, 19plus V2 in moored mode), there may be several minutes or hours between each data acquisition, depending on the sample interval set in the instrument.
+Seasave has two timeout entries in the Start Real-Time Data Acquisition dialog box: